SwedbankPay/developer.swedbankpay.com/_includes/payment-link.md

 ### Purchase flow

 The sequence diagrams display the high level process of the purchase, from generating a Payment Link to receiving a Callback.
+{% unless hide-3d-secure %}
-This in a generalized flow as well as a specific 3-D Secure enabled credit card scenario.
+This in a generalized flow as
+well as a specific 3-D Secure enabled credit card scenario.
+{% endunless %}

 {% include alert.html type="neutral" icon="info" body="
 Please note that the the callback may come either before, after or in the